EDCD/EDDI/SpeechResponder/Variables.md

   - *bankReservedBalance* - The last reported reserved bank balance of the carrier
   - *bankAvailableBalance* - The last reported available bank balance of the carrier

+## Squadron Fleet Carrier

+Information about your squadron carrier (if purchased) is available under the *squadronCarrier* object.

+Any values might be missing, depending on EDDI's configuration and the information avaialable about the squadron carrier.

+Values are the same as for the fleet carrier.
 ___

 ## Inara